patelpratham11/habitsTrack/README.md

   - Better selection and edit functions for spends
   - Improved overall format and tabs of the program

+## Potential Future Features
+  - Adding a `reminders` feature that allows you to earn gold as you continue a streak
+    - Breaking the streak results in a `looting`, reducing your `balance` by some random value less than 25% of your stockpile
+  - Adding a  `negatives` feature, where checking it off will mean you're going to lose some `gold` or `health` or increases `bosshealth`
+  - Addition of a `shop` that allows you to buy items that increase `strength`, `multipliers`,  `instant health potions`, or `instant damage potions`
 ## Acknowledgements
   - This project was created by Pratham Patel, all bugs can be submitted via github